 Machining Nickel Alloys

-However, these alloys offer many unique benefits in the processes where they are used, and can be machined satisfactorily using conventional methods.
+However, these alloys offer many unique benefits in the processes where they are used and can be machined satisfactorily using conventional methods.
 So here are some general tips to guide you through these processes.

 With CNC machines, if you are using insert drills, it’s best to select the same speeds (SFM) when facing, boring or turning any specific alloy.
 It’s also recommended that feed rates should be .002″ per revolution.

 Cobalt drills should be your preferred option when using twist drill bits.
 Alternatively, high speed (HSS) drills should also work but usually at slower and steadier speeds.
-A final option, in certain applications, would be solid carbide drills.
+A final option, in specific applications, would be solid carbide drills.

 Here speeds should be half, and the feed around three times, your drill speed.
 Short tools are recommended with a marginal face rake of between 5 and 8 degrees.